Wilfrid Almendra

 Lives and works in Marseille, France and Casario, Portugal.

-In the work of the artist Wifried Almendra, ideas and materials are inseparable.
+In the work of the artist Wifrid Almendra, ideas and materials are inseparable.

 Its formal vocabulary comes from the architecture, shapes and surfaces we surround ourselves with.
 The materials he uses most often come from the alternative economy, barter and exchange.
 They put in tension questions linked to social class, to the desire for comfort and to the individual capacity for invention and poetry which is at the heart of the most normative things.